drseg/swift-fsm/README.md

 ### Swift 6 Language Mode

-This project is dominated by the need to capture functions from the client’s code, and execute them within Swift FSM.
-The concurrency rules introduced through the latter part of Swift 5 evolution, and finalised with Swift 6, have increasingly restricted the ways in which this can be done.
+This project is dominated by its need to capture functions from the client’s code, and execute them within Swift FSM.
+The concurrency rules introduced through the latter part of Swift 5 evolution, and finalised with Swift 6, have increasingly restricted the ways in which this can be done in order to reduce the possibility of data races.

-The rules themselves have not been consistent, with Swift 5.10 disallowing `Sendable` behaviours that are in fact allowed in Swift 6.0.
+The rules themselves have not been consistent, with Swift 5.10 behaving more restrictively than Swift 6.0 in some cases.
 Because of this, Swift FSM is only guaranteed to work as intended when using Swift 6 Language Mode.

 Using Swift 5 Language Mode will work in many situations, however cannot be guaranteed across the board.

 ### Exposed Internals

 In order to build up the syntax, each of the methods declared in `SyntaxBuilder` and `ExpandedSyntaxBuilder` needs to return an intermediate object used by the FSM to chain together each entry in the transition table.
+‘Something’ has to be output by each call to `|`, even though that something is irrelevant to the user.

-These intermediate objects therefore have to have their declarations marked `public`, even though they are purely internal implementation details.
+These intermediate ‘somethings’ therefore have to have their declarations marked `public`, even though they are purely internal implementation details.
 Their implementations are marked `internal` and should not be accessible or modifiable, and their status as entirely internal concerns is also indicated by their containing namespace `SwiftFSM.Internal`.

-Nonetheless, you may see reference to some of these objects in compilation errors and autocomplete suggestions.
+Nonetheless, you may see reference to some of these objects in compilation errors and autocomplete suggestions, which can unfortunately add unavoidable clutter.